 Their impact on the environment is taken into account with everything they do, including their garment bags, which are part of their ‘Leave No Trace’ initiative.
 The water-soluble bags took over a year to develop and are recyclable, biodegradable and break down harmlessly into non-toxic biomass in soil and sea.
 They’ve also created a special sea suit, which was designed to overcome barriers to surfing in countries where modesty laws make access to the ocean difficult for women and young girls.

-The outdoor clothing company has been B Corp certified for almost a decade and has long been known as an industry leader when it comes to environmental advocacy and sustainable practices.
+The outdoor clothing company has been B Corp certified for over a decade and has long been known as an industry leader when it comes to environmental advocacy and sustainable practices.
 The mission-driven brand was the first California-based company to sign up for B certification in January 2012 and passionately advocates for other businesses following suit in what they refer to as a time of ‘sustained environmental and social crisis’.

 Their leaders are unfailingly honest when it comes to how much work there is still to do in the sector, as well as within their own business, and they operate a self-imposed Earth tax, through which they donate 1% of their annual sales to grassroots environmental groups.
 And in a truly ground-breaking move, last year their pioneering founder Yvon Choinard announced that he was giving away the entire company to a uniquely structured trust and non-profit, designed to pump all of the company’s profits into saving the planet.

 Founded in Bali in 2012 by friends Sarah-Jane Abrahams and Helle Them-Enger and B Corp Certified in 2021, Faithfull the Brand was set up to create timeless dresses that were affordable and made sustainably.
 The brand works with local communities and Indonesian artisans to craft their beautiful handmade products, which all evoke the heady nostalgia of vintage wardrobes of summers past.